RSVP

 Sunday, Jun 8th 2:00p to 4:00p

-"Jacob's Torah" is a dramatic reading of how a 600-year-old Torah was rescued the night before Kristallnacht, how it journeyed to the U.S. and was dedicated 50 years later for the use of students at a Hebrew Day School.
-Written by the late Jesse Waldinger, the play was inspired by a family story of Berkshire County resident (and KI member), Phil Halpern.
-Co-sponsored with Temple Anshe Amunim.
-Proceeds will benefit the joint KI-TAA Hebrew school.
+"Jacob's Torah" is a dramatic reading of the odyssey of a mystical Torah and the people who loved and protected it.
+Written by the late Jesse Waldinger and directed by Barbara Waldinger, the play was inspired by a family story of Berkshire County resident (and KI member), Phil Halpern.
+Co-sponsored with Temple Anshe Amunim and OLLI.
 Refreshments will be served. -

 Wednesday ,